Don’t Waste, Reuse: How Recycled and Reclaimed Materials will Impact the Future of the Construction Industry

 Downplaying climate or environmental risk can cause serious issues for unaware customers or investors.
 The impacts of unsustainable development can be seen in the effects of Hurricane Katrina in New Orleans, where reckless development was undertaken below sea level whilst also eroding the wetlands of the Mississippi Delta and removing this buffer against storm surges.
 The same is true for substandard infrastructure in affordable housing, which will be more susceptible to storm shocks and may be excluded from insurance coverage when in high risk areas of weather events.

-New Builds - Sustainability Across the Entire Building Material Life Cycle
+New Construction Builds: Sustainability Across the Entire Building Material Life Cycle

 Looking to technological innovations to solve issues associated with climate change and waste is known as a technocratic or a “golden bullet” solution, and the danger is that the industry holds out for such innovation.
 However, with 20% of buildings in the next 30 years forecast to be new builds and new building regulations becoming more stringent, there is still great scope to apply such methods, while slowly transitioning the old stock to align with modern standards.